-Maine ferry operator Casco Bay Lines will utilize an integrated hybrid-electric power and propulsion solution from ABB for its new vessel.
-The new 164-ft.
+Maine ferry operator Casco Bay Lines will utilize an integrated hybrid-electric power and propulsion solution from ABB for its environmentally friendly vessel.
+The 164-ft.
 (50-m) ferry will feature ABB Marine & Ports’ hybrid power, propulsion, and a shore charging system, supporting diesel-electric and zero-emissions battery-powered modes, as well as a combination of both.
-The new ferry is expected to cut up to 800 tons (726 tonnes) of carbon dioxide per year.
+The ferry is expected to cut up to 800 tons (726 tonnes) of carbon dioxide per year.

 In line with US governmental commitments to reduce the environmental impact of public service transit systems nationwide, the ferry project has been partially funded by federal and state grants, with a 15-vehicle and 599-passenger capacity vessel to replace an existing diesel-powered ferry for the Portland–Peaks Island service along the coast of Maine.